 How can you do that?

-The customer experience is a process, and it is not a linear journey.
-As you can see, someone may be learning and then they’re thinking and then they’re feeling.
+The customer experience is a process; it is not a linear journey.
+As you can see, someone may be learning and then they’re thinking, and then they’re feeling.

 But how can they go through this process?

-Be their sherpa and guide them through the entire journey.
-Journey mapping is a way that you can go into the role of your customer.
+Be their shepherd and guide them through the entire journey.
+Journey mapping allows you to step into the shoes of your customer.

 How to Know Your Customer Motivators in Empathy Marketing